zappool/zappool-web/docs/faq.md

 It depends on your privacy-paranoia level.

-The recommended simple way is to use your 'regular' Nostr account.
+The recommended simple way is to use your 'regular' Nostr npub.
 However, it will be visible that you are mining on Zappool (your payour zaps, etc.).
 For most, you should be proud of this, not hide it!

 If privacy is important, you can easily create a new Nostr identity, link it with a Lightning wallet, and use that with Zappool.
 Don't forget to back up your keys, though!